gjcats/OPS-testset/README.md

 The meteofiles, listed as
 MTFILE 	.....m005114c.*
-are avauialable in the file 2019_en_0514.zip.
+are avaialable in the file 2019_en_0514.zip.
 So unzip it in the proper directory.
 (NB These files are Fortran direct access files containing integer*2 values and in principle OPS knows how to handle endianness, so the file is probably portable, although some Fortran compiler may have a deviating direct access format.)

-(g)unzip the file z0_jr_250_lgn7.zip in the directory for the surface rougness file Z0FILE
+(g)unzip the file z0_jr_250_lgn7.zip in the directory for the surface rougness file Z0FILE.
+It will also create a file z0eur.asc.
+The latter must be in DATADIR, so to make it easy on yourself. also put Z0FILE there.
-	(NB This file is a formatted file.
-It will take a long time to process (think of 2 seconds).
-If you are going to do many OPS runs you may want to replace it with an unformatted one.
+	(NB These file are formatted files.
+They will take a long time to process (think of 2 seconds).
+If you are going to do many OPS runs you may want to replace them with unformatted ones.
 This is the stronger for the landuse file lu...  because it contains 10 of those fields.
 The landuse file is not included in the testset because the examples do not use it.
 	To make OPS accept the unformatted files compile OPS without the